open-telemetry/opentelemetry-collector-contrib/pkg/ottl/ottlfuncs/README.md

 ## Functions

-Functions are the way that components that use OTTL to transform telemetry.
+Functions are what OTTL uses to transform telemetry.

 Functions:
 - Are allowed to transform telemetry.
 When a Function is invoked the expectation is that the underlying telemetry is modified in some way.